gf777/mitoVGP/README.md

 <b> Pipeline workflow </b>

-An existing reference from closely to distantly related species is used to identify mito-like reads in pacbio WGS data, which are then employed in de novo genome assembly.
+An existing reference from closely to distantly related species is used to identify mito-like reads in pacbio WGS data, which are then employed in <i>de novo</i> genome assembly.
 The assembly is further polished using short read data, and linearized to start with the conventional Phenylalanine tRNA.

 <img src="MitoVGP_pipeline_Rockefeller_v.2.0.png" />